 2. Implementing ParentPay demonstrably improves parental engagement by simplifying financial interactions with schools.
 By offering convenient online payment and consent options, the system removes common barriers to participation, fostering stronger home-school partnerships and supporting the active involvement of parents in their children's education (Epstein, 2001).

 3. ParentPay plays a crucial role in promoting equity and reducing stigma for disadvantaged pupils through discreet free school meal management.
-The cashless system ensures that all pupils can access essential services like school meals and trips without overt identification of their socio-economic status, which is vital for mitigating the impact of poverty on educational experiences and fostering inclusivity (Hobbs & Vignoles, 2007).
+The cashless system ensures that all learners can access essential services like school meals and trips without overt identification of their socio-economic status, which is vital for mitigating the impact of poverty on educational experiences and fostering inclusivity (Hobbs & Vignoles, 2007).

 4. Robust data protection measures within ParentPay are paramount for maintaining trust and ensuring compliance with regulatory frameworks.
 Schools must diligently ensure that the system's handling of sensitive personal and financial data adheres to GDPR and other relevant data protection legislation, upholding the fundamental right to privacy and securing parental confidence in digital school systems (Solove, 2008).